PrabhavaUV/Gym-Website/README.md

-Collegef Project, has a lot of mistakes :)
+College Project, has a lot of mistakes :)